Kalinka5/Kalina_foundation/README.md

 ## 🚀 Usage

-   - Visit the application at www.kalina-fond.com
+   - Visit the application at [this link](https://www.kalina-fond.com) or write url: www.kalina-fond.com
    - Register or log in to access your profile and make donations

 ## 📄 Pages